codershubinc/Blitz-app/README.md

-# BlitzApp Remote
+# Quazaar Remote

-BlitzApp is an Android application that acts as a remote control for your computer.
+Quazaar is an Android application that acts as a remote control for your computer.
 It connects to a WebSocket server, allowing you to control media playback, view system information, and execute quick actions from your Android device.

 ## ✨ Features